lemunozm/message-io/README.md

   - [Multicast](examples/multicast)
   - [Distributed network with discovery server](examples/distributed)

-### Minimal TCP/UDP server
+### Minimal TCP & UDP server
-The following example is the simplest server that reads message from a client and respond to it.
+The following example is the simplest server that reads messages from the clients and respond to them.
-It is capable to manage several client connections and listen from 2 differents ports and interfaces.
+It is capable to manage several client connections and listen from 2 differents protocols.

 ```rust
 use message_io::events::{EventQueue};